storageos/deploy/k8s/examples/elasticsearch/README.md

 requiring a combined ~14GB of memory (minimum), however, more memory may be used by the application/s.

+> You can change the memory application settings in the env variables passed to
+> the ES container in `10-es-data.yaml`, `20-es-coordinator.yaml` and
+> `30-es-master.yaml`.

 # Install

 First clone this repo